N. K. Singh Memorial English Preparatory School

-Its main campus is located in Minbhawan, Baneshwor.
+Its main campus is located in Minbhawan, Baneshwor, Kathmandu.
 It has a branch school at Lagan.
-Every year on 10 September the two campuses come together to celebrate its Founder Cum Foundation Day to commemorate the birthday of its late founder, Principal N. K. Singh.
+Every year on 10 September the two campuses come together to celebrate its Foundation Day to commemorate the birthday of its late founder, Principal N. K. Singh.

 Overview

-N.K.
-Singh Memorial English Preparatory School is a co-educational institution located in Kathmandu that provides education from the pre-primary level up to grade 10.
-It was established in 1967 by late Mr. Narjit Kumar Singh.
-The school was called English Preparatory School but was later changed to N.K Singh Memorial English Preparatory School in honor of its founder after his demise in 2000.
+J.S.
+Memorial English Preparatory School is a co-educational institution located in Kathmandu that provides education from the pre-primary level up to grade 10.

-History

-The school was one of the first private English medium co-ed boarding schools to open in Kathmandu.
-It first started with only 7 students and 3 teachers in a tiny building at Bag Bazaar, Kathmandu.
-It later shifted to Lagan before moving its main campus to Minbhawan.
-The school still has a branch in Lagan.

 Entrance

 For Entry into the school, students must pass an entrance exam to gain admission into the school.
 Normally entrance examinations are taken for Nursery to Grade VII from 15th Chaitra.

 Facilities

 The school offers the many facilities which are as follows: